List of Major Credit Card Companies & Card Networks [History, Most Popular Cards, and More]

 Our Favorite CitiBank Cards

-While quite a few benefits have been removed from the card recently, the Citi Prestige can still be quite valuable for those who can take advantage of the 5x Citi ThankYou points on airfare and dining purchases, $250 travel credit (can also be applied to supermarket and restaurant purchases through December 31, 2021), Priority Pass Membership, and the fourth-night-free hotel benefit that can be used twice per year.
+While quite a few benefits have been removed from the card recently, the Citi Prestige can still be quite valuable for those who can take advantage of the 5x Citi ThankYou points on airfare and dining purchases, $250 travel credit, Priority Pass Membership, and the fourth-night-free hotel benefit that can be used twice per year.

-The Citi Double Cash is touted as one of the best cash-back credit cards on the market due to its ability to earn 2% cash-back; 1% when you buy and another 1% as you pay.
+The Citi Double Cash is touted as one of the best cash-back credit cards on the market due to its ability to earn 2x points per $1 (that can be converted to cash-back); 1x when you buy and another 1x as you pay.
 The card offers no caps on cash-back and no annual fee.

 This change makes the card an industry leader when it comes to non-bonused spend, and will allow you to rack up ThankYou points fast that you can redeem for huge value!